 The New Yorker cover is titled, in typically dry New Yorker fashion, “Green Christmas.”

 I never thought much of the Double-G. It always seemed less Oscar-lite than Oscar-tawdry.
 The whole Pia Zadora thing in the early 1980s didn’t help.
-Producer-boyfriend treats GG voters to Vegas weekend and two weeks later she wins “best newcomer” award, in a role hardly anyone had heard of, over Howard E. Rollins in “Ragtime” and Kathleen Turner in “Body Heat.”
-Nice.
+Producer-boyfriend treats Globe voters to Vegas weekend and two weeks later his girlfriend wins the “best newcomer” award in a role hardly anyone had heard of?
+Over Howard E. Rollins in “Ragtime” and Kathleen Turner in “Body Heat”?
+Alrighty then.